The First Steps of Toilet Training

 Ensure that you are ready for a long journey.
 It can take more than a year with small goals achieved along the way.

-Avoid starting before a big change: moving house, changing job or having a baby.
+Avoid starting before a big change: moving to a new house, changing job or having a baby.

 Discuss your plan with your child’s school/nursery/child minder and the NHS team that supports you and your child, to ensure everyone is following the same approach.